Refine by MP, party, committee, province, or result type.

 Marcus Kolga

 Foreign Affairs committee Well, yes, I think it demonstrates that Vladimir Putin is very much in a bit of a panic mode about the sanctions.
 Dr. Schmitt mentioned earlier that Russia is no longer able to repair any of its military equipment.
-It's using parts from household appliances to patch up various di
+It's using parts from household appliances to patch up various different weapons.

 September 7th, 2022Committee meeting